ianmichels/marketo-measure-learn.en/help/onboarding/marketo-measure-101/what-is-bizible.md

 ---
-title: What is Bizible
+title: What is Marketo Measure
-description: This lesson provides a brief introduction to what Bizible does and why.
+description: This lesson provides a brief introduction to what Marketo Measure does and why.
 role: User
 level: Beginner
 doc-type: Feature Video